 As usual, the watch is presented in a defiantly oversized body whole 46 millimeters wide.
 Crafted from black PVD-treated stainless steel, the body hides the good old ETA 2892-A2 automatic movement that, in this particular case, comes sans the calendar wheel and only displays hours, minutes and seconds.

-At this time, I can’t really tell whether I like this timekeeper or not: it clearly belongs to the category of gadgets that require some getting used to their design.
+At this time, I can’t decide whether I like this timekeeper or not: it belongs to the category of gadgets that require some getting used to their design.
 However, I can say with certainty that the new Bell & Ross BR 01 Horizon watch is unarguably worth a look, especially to those desk pilots that always dreamed about flying a real plane but never managed to get their license.

 Photos: Bell & Ross

-Bell & Ross BR 01 Horizon Automatic watch specification
+Bell & Ross BR 01 Horizon specification

 Price: $5000 (MSRP)